 Life continues on and we felt the best way to move forward would be to “try” again.
 By no means would getting pregnant again replace the baby that we lost but we knew we wanted more than one child and what better way to fill the void in our hearts than with a new life?
 We didn’t have to wait long.

 I got pregnant again several months after losing our first.
 I tried to convince myself that what had happened was a “fluke” and surely wouldn’t happen again.
-Those first weeks were a rollercoaster of emotions and I couldn’t help but worry every time I headed to the bathroom that I would start spotting again.
-Or that minor cramp that I felt was the onset of history repeating itself.
-However, other than your normal first trimester nausea (which is always a good sign of a healthy baby so I gladly took it) everything was moving along as planned.
+Those first weeks were a roller coaster of emotions and I couldn’t help but worry every time I headed to the bathroom that I would start spotting again.
+Was that minor cramp that I felt the onset of history repeating itself?
+Thankfully, other than your normal first trimester nausea (which is always a good sign of a healthy baby so I gladly took it) everything was moving along as planned.

 I counted the days until Trimester 2.
 That’s when it’s safe, right?
 That’s what “they” say anyway.
 If you make it to the second trimester your chances of miscarrying go down significantly.
 I made it!
 That magical day arrived and I felt such relief.

 That feeling of relief didn’t last long.
 At my first ultrasound appointment the ultrasound tech told us she could not detect a heartbeat.
 She continued talking but I didn’t hear a word she said.
 I started crying uncontrollably.
 It was awful.
 I feared the worst.
 That I would never watch our son be the best big brother I knew he would be because we couldn’t provide him with a baby brother or sister.
 To explain the despair I had is impossible.
 I have never been more distraught.
 I left that office and spent the next day in bed and on the couch as much as our two year old would allow.
 Not only was I experiencing such emotional distress from knowing the baby I was carrying was never going to be part of our lives as we knew it but we were faced with the decision of how to officially terminate the pregnancy.
 My doctor had given us three options: